OxygenCobalt/Auxio/info/ARCHITECTURE.md

 # Architecture
 This document is designed to provide an overview of Auxio's architecture and design decisions.
-It will be updated as Auxio changes.
+It will be updated as Auxio changes, however it may not completely line up as parts of the codebase will change rapidly at times.

 ## Core Facets
 Auxio has a couple of core systems or concepts that should be understood when working with the codebase.